ProFullStackDev/SecondBrain/README.md

   - Audio
   - Video
 - **Open Source**: Freedom is beautiful, and so is Quivr.
 Open source and free to use.

-## Disclaimer ⚠️

-For a little while, Quivr will be only compatible with OpenAI API.

-If you want to use a Local LLM please refer to [v0.0.46](https://github.com/StanGirard/quivr/releases/tag/v0.0.46).

-This is due to us preparing a big feature and needing to clean the code a bit.

 ## Getting Started 🚀